 Triage States & Lifecycle

 Every finding has a status.
-Most transitions are explicit (a user marks something false-positive); one — auto_fixed — is applied by Vygl automatically when a previously-seen fingerprint disappears from a full scan of the default branch.
+Most transitions are explicit (a user marks something false-positive); a few — auto_fixed, the resurrection of an auto_fixed row, the verification or disproof of a fix_claimed row, and the lazy-revert of an expired ignored snooze — are applied by Vygl automatically when a scan re-detects (or stops re-detecting) a fingerprint.

 Statuses